Skip to main content

 There’s a lot of debate among self-proclaimed “crawfish experts” as to whether purging crawfish is a necessary step in the cooking process.
 Some say that purging the little mudbugs forces them to poop and vomit out (we know, gross) all the grit and grime in their system.
 Others who say that they’ve tried both cannot tell the difference in the crawfish’s taste.

+One thing is for sure — purging crawfish does increase their risk of dying, so if you decide to take that step, you’ll want to boil them soon after.
 There are two main ways people purge crawfish.
 The first is that they simply soak the crawdads in oxygenated water for several hours.
-This means you’ll need to have a continuous flow of water into the container or change the water frequently.
+This means you need to have a continuous flow of water into the container or change the water frequently.

 The second and more widely used method is to purge them with salt.
 First, you’ll submerge them in water in a cooler or large tub.
 Take a box of salt and stir it into the water for three or for minutes.
-This will make the crawfish “purge” all of the nasty grit in their systems and help clean off dirt from their shells.
+This will make the crawfish “purge” all the nasty grit in their systems and help clean off dirt from their shells.
 After mixing, dump out the saltwater and rinse with fresh a couple of times.
 If you’re not immediately boiling them, put them back on ice.

 If you choose not to purge your crawfish, you’ll at least want to rinse them off.
 Placing them in a container with a large surface area (a hard-plastic kiddie pool works great for this) and spraying them off with a hose is a great way to get them ready for boiling.